AUCompBio-Fall24/Hey-Day-Brohee/README.md

 # Command to run for this script
 read -p echo
 # Want to run this script?
+1. Make a clone of this repository.
-To run this script : ./heyday.sh
+2. To run this script : ./heyday.sh
-To execute : chmod +x heyday.sh
+3. To execute : chmod +x heyday.sh
 # URL